ianhambleton/website-rdh-version1/content/home/policy.md

 **Draft** Research Data Handling policy for The Univesity of the West Indies, Cave Hill campus.

 {{% callout note %}}
 This is an _aspirational_ policy, and we expect full implementation to take several years.
 An accompanying RDH roadmap monitors progress towards achieving policy goals.
-Visit the roadmap to see our progress.
+[Explore the roadmap]({{< ref "#roadmap" >}}) to see our progress.
 {{% /callout %}}

 |section|policy|
 |---|---|